 Not knowing if they’ll be able to find a desk is a common worry for employees transitioning from a permanent desk arrangement to a more flexible setup.

-Office space hoteling allays this concern on two fronts.
-First, desk booking software means they’ll have visibility of what’s available, and can reserve in advance.
+Hoteling office space allays this concern on two fronts.
+First, choosing the right desk booking system means they’ll have visibility of what’s available, and can reserve in advance.
 Secondly, if a booked desk ends up not being used, you can release it back into the pool – improving desk availability across the workspace.

 An engaged team is a happy and productive one.
 People will take fewer sick days, work harder and are likely to stick around in their job for longer.